k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/6-Docker-Compose.md

 If Docker has not already been installed, follow the Docker installation guide from Docker's documentation.
 You also need to install the Docker Compose Plugin.

 The easiest and recommended way to get Docker Compose is to install Docker Desktop.
 Docker Desktop includes Docker Compose, Docker Engine, and Docker CLI, which are prerequisites for Compose.
-See https://docs.docker.com/desktop/ for information how to install Docker Desktop for your Operating System.
+See https://docs.docker.com/desktop/ for information on how to install Docker Desktop for your Operating System.

 ## Install Docker and Docker Compose on Linux, MacOS, or Microsoft Windows